 Just to name a few favorite memories.

-Even if you plan perfectly, a big retirement portfolio won’t stop, e.g., potential economic collapse in weak European countries, or a capital exodus from China, or an ISIS dirty bomb in midtown Manhattan.
+Even if you plan perfectly, a big retirement portfolio won’t stop, e.g., potential economic collapse in other countries, or a capital exodus from China, or an ISIS dirty bomb in Manhattan.
 You can’t control global macro forces or catastrophes that could wipe you out, and it’s not terribly productive to spend time worrying much about it.